GLab/glab.github.io/manuals/dev/tools.md

   * If you do not provide this, all templates will be copied!
 * By default, all restricted templates will be skipped.
   * The `--include_restricted` argument can be set to include restricted templates.
-* By default, if a template already exist on the destination testbed, it will be skipped.
+* By default, if a template already exists on the destination testbed, it will be skipped.
   * Use `--overwrite_on_conflict` to overwrite existing templates.

 ## Backend Registrator